RPerkuhn/ioBroker.vw-carnet/README.md

 ![Logo](admin/vw-logo.png)
 # ioBroker.vw-carnet
 Adapter for connecting to Volkswagen Car-Net and get access to the data of your car.
+(An active "security and service plus" contract in VW CarNet is nescessary for this adapter to work!)
 After installing the only thing to configure is the Car-Net username and password.

 The Google API Key is optional and is only nescessary to retreive geo-location details (address) of the parked car.
 The adapter works of course also fine without this information.